marioseixas/marioseixas.github.io/_posts/2024-03-17-deepchat-openai.md

 }
 });

-the first condition is not fulfiled, despite of uploading file
+the first condition is not fulfilled, despite of uploading file

 [![Image 22: @OvidijusParsiunas](https://avatars.githubusercontent.com/u/18709577?s=80&u=245fd9851eb14ce9a588180ba9234a50544cb07c&v=4)](https://github.com/OvidijusParsiunas)

 That is very strange, for some reason the `data` is not recognised as a file.
 Is your `index.tsx` file different than the one in [this comment](https://github.com/OvidijusParsiunas/deep-chat/issues/53#issuecomment-1828383196).
-Ofcourse with the addition of [mixedFiles](https://deepchat.dev/docs/files#mixedFiles).
+Of course with the addition of [mixedFiles](https://deepchat.dev/docs/files#mixedFiles).

 [![Image 23: @AhmeedBen](https://avatars.githubusercontent.com/u/130488191?s=80&v=4)](https://github.com/AhmeedBen)